A-Kuo/MLB-Analytics-and-Forecasting-App/README.md

 # ⚾ Baseball Analytics Dashboard

-> A live-updating, player-centric baseball analytics dashboard built with Streamlit, a probabilistic scikit-learn regression ensemble, and a real-time sports news feed.
+> A live-updating, player-centric baseball analytics dashboard built, data pipeline engineering, probabilistic regression ensemble (and a real-time sports news feed).

+Nearing pre-production, so expect small parts of the macro-service architecture to break.

 ---